jysalaun/meta-nxp-connectivity/README.md

 The applications are built in out/ subdirectories; the subdirectory name is specified with -o option, when building the examples.
 For example, the chip-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/all-clusters/.

 ___Make sure the subdirectories do not exist before building an application with the same name.___
-If an application needs to be built for several boards (both i.MX8M Mini EVK, i.MX6ULL EVK and i.MX93 EVK), user can specify a board dedicated directory with -o option; for example:
+If an application needs to be built for several boards, user can specify a board dedicated directory with -o option; for example:

     $ ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/imx8mm-chip-tool -d